fairy-stockfish/variant-nnue-pytorch/docs/nnue.md

 ) {
     // This goes the same as in the case with sparse inputs, however
     // the weights matrix is no longer continuous and we need to fill
-    // some block indices to know which weights correspond to which ouputs.
+    // some block indices to know which weights correspond to which outputs.
     // This can be done either by discovering the zero blocks during loading,
     // or with a different serialized format with the block indices precomputed.
     // We will omit this here and just assume that layer.nnz_block_ids[input_id][4]